 Can They Replace All My Teeth?

 Implants can be used to support partials or complete dentures.
 As few as two implants in the lower jaw can make a complete lower denture much more stable and create a much better quality of life by fabricating an implant-assisted denture.
 Four-to-six implants in the upper jaw can allow an upper implant denture to cover less surface area, allowing you to enjoy the taste, temperature, and feel of your food.
 As many as 4–6 implants may be used to completely replace your denture with a permanent implant-supported bridge that will simulate real teeth.
+This is often referred to as an All-on-4® implant bridge and you can learn all about it HERE.

 Can Implants Go in When My Tooth Comes Out?